Charlie Chaplin, who spun his Tramp costume into gold, feted in archive book

 Produced by the specialist German-based publisher Taschen Books, this 560-page tome weighing 7 kg (15 lb) and roughly the dimensions of a small television set, can hardly be read in bed and overwhelms many cocktail tables.

-But it fulfils what English author Paul Duncan says was his goal of recreating Chaplin’s career chronologically -- as he lived it -- to mark, roughly, the centenary of the penniless English vaudevillian’s start in the movies, when he jumped ship from a theater company touring the United States.
+But it fulfils what English author Paul Duncan says was his goal of recreating Chaplin’s career chronologically -- as he lived it -- to mark, roughly, the centenary of the penniless English vaudevillean’s start in the movies, when he jumped ship from a theatre company touring the United States.

 Reproduced on page 47 is Chaplin’s first movie contract, with Keystone, dated Sept.
 25, 1913, for what to Chaplin was the then-princely sum of $150 a week.